 Performance-Based Cash Bonus Awards.
-As in the prior fiscal year, we maintained two overall performance-based cash bonus programs during fiscal 2017 in order to link bonus payments to corporate financial goals and operational objectives and to individual performance, but in fiscal 2017, we introduced significant additional tailoring of the performance metrics to each business unit.
-The first program was our Annual Executive Bonus Plan, under which we adopted five tailored bonus programs (which we refer to collectively as the 2017 Annual Bonus Programs): the 2017 Corporate Annual Bonus Program, the 2017 Global Channels Annual Bonus Program, the 2017 Annual Bonus Program, and the 2017 Marketing Annual Bonus Program.
-All of our named executive officers participated in the 2017 Corporate Annual Bonus Program, which is discussed in more detail below.
+As in the prior fiscal year, we maintained two overall performance-based cash bonus programs during fiscal 2018 in order to link bonus payments to corporate financial goals and operational objectives and to individual performance.
+The first program was our Executive Performance Bonus Plan, under which we adopted the 2018 Corporate Annual Bonus Program.
+All of our named executive officers participated in the 2018 Corporate Annual Bonus Program, which is discussed in more detail below.
 The second program was our Executive Semi-Annual Incentive Bonus Plan (referenced as our Semi-Annual Bonus Plan).

-The supplemental table below entitled "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards Table" sets forth each named executive officer's target and maximum payout opportunities under both the 2017 Corporate Annual Bonus Program and the Semi-Annual Bonus Plan.
+The supplemental table below entitled "Estimated Possible Payouts Under Semi-Annual and Annual Bonus Programs" sets forth each named executive officer's target and maximum payout opportunities under both the 2018 Corporate Annual Bonus Program and the Semi-Annual Bonus Plan.
 Under the terms of both bonus plans, failure to achieve certain corporate or individual metrics could have resulted in zero payouts to an individual for a given period.
-The column entitled "2017 Total Non-Equity Incentive Plan Compensation" in our 2017 Summary Compensation Table below and the footnotes thereto detail the actual payouts awarded under these two bonus plans to each named executive officer for fiscal 2017.
+The column entitled "2018 Total Non-Equity Incentive Plan Compensation" in our 2018 Summary Compensation Table below and the footnotes thereto detail the actual payouts awarded under these two bonus plans to each named executive officer for fiscal 2018.